tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Control Plane Network Resource Partition Mode

 Multiple NRPs can be realized over the same set of physical resources.
-It is possible in this case to allow the state reservations to occur on each NRP.
+Each NRP is identified by an identifier (NRP-ID) that is globally unique within the NRP domain.
+The NRP state reservations for each NRP can be maintained on the network element or on a controller.

-The network reservation state for a specific partition can then be represented in a topology that may can contain all or a subset of the physical network elements (nodes and links).
-The logical network resources that appear in the topology can reflect a part, whole, or in-excess of the physical network resource capacity (e.g., when oversubscription is desired).
+The network reservation states for a specific partition can be represented in a topology that contains all or a subset of the physical network elements (nodes and links) and reflect the network state reservations in that NRP.
+The logical network resources that appear in the NRP topology can reflect a part, whole, or in-excess of the physical network resource capacity (e.g., when oversubscription is desirable).

 For example, the physical link bandwidth can be divided into fractions, each dedicated to an NRP that supports a Slice-Flow Aggregate.
-The topology associated with the NRP supporting a Slice-Flow Aggregate can be used by routing protocols, or by the ingress/PCE when computing Slice-Flow Aggregate aware TE paths.
+The topology associated with the NRP supporting a Slice-Flow Aggregate can be used by routing protocols, or by the ingress/PCE when computing NRP state aware TE paths.

-To perform network state dependent path computation in this mode (Slice-Flow Aggregate aware TE), the resource reservation on each link needs to be Slice-Flow Aggregate aware.
-Details of required IGP extensions to support SA-TE are described in {{?I-D.bestbar-lsr-slice-aware-te}}.
+To perform NRP state aware Traffic Engineering (NRP-TE), the resource reservation on each link needs to be NRP aware.
+The NRP reservations state can be managed locally on the device or off device (e.g. on a controller).
+Details of required IGP extensions to support NRP-TE are described in
+{{?I-D.bestbar-lsr-slice-aware-te}}.

 The same physical link may be member of multiple slice policies that instantiate different NRPs.
 The NRP